worthingtonjg/Sort2019/Blazor/Readme.md

 # Introduction

+This was a presentation I gave that the SORT 2019 conference.
+It introduced the group to Web Assembly and Blazor.

+### Workshop Link

 This presentation is based on the following workshop created by the dot net foundation, the instructions below walk through the files found at the link below.

-### Workshop Link
 https://github.com/dotnet-presentations/blazor-workshop

+### My Starting Point

 I have created a modified starting point to simplify some of the steps so that the presentation would go smoother and be compressed to an hour and a half.
 If you are trying to follow my version of this walk-through you may want to use my starting point, otherwise use theirs.

-### My Starting Point
 https://github.com/worthingtonjg/Sort2019/blob/master/Blazor/00-Starting-point.zip

+### Powerpoint

 The powerpoint for my presentation is:

-### Powerpoint
 https://github.com/worthingtonjg/Sort2019/blob/master/Blazor/Final%20-%20Blazor%20-%20Sort%202019%20-%20Jon%20Worthington.pptx

 ---
+# Start Demo

 Start by walking through starting point code:
 - Show Shared Project
 - Show Server Project
-- Show Client Project

-**Cient Project => Blazor => All this code is on the client side!!!!
-Should look familiar, very similar to razor **
+- Show Client Project - Point out that this is where the Blazor code lives => All this code is on the client side!!!!
+Should look familiar, very similar to razor

-Bootstrap process
+Explain Bootstrap process (at least as best as I understand it) ...

 ```
 	index.html